 My final point is not meant to be offensive, it’s just something that I found myself doing in the recent past.

-Yes – that’s right, folks.
-I often found myself hibernating as a freelancer, even though it’s not winter and I’m not a hedgehog.
+*Deep breath* Sometimes I hibernate as a freelancer, even though it’s not winter and I’m not a hedgehog.

 (Definitely had to Google which animals hibernate in the UK just now.)